vandana0100/isd_project_1/isd_project/README.md

 Assignment 3: Applying Design Patterns - Implemented Strategy and Observer patterns to improve scalability and notification features in the banking system.

+PART:1
+Strategy Pattern:
+The Strategy Pattern is employed in this application to encapsulate the algorithms used for calculating service charges for various bank account types.
+Each account type—ChequingAccount, SavingsAccount, and InvestmentAccount—has its own strategy for charge calculation.
+This design allows for flexibility and ease of maintenance, as new account types can be added with their own strategies without modifying existing code.
+The pattern enhances separation of concerns, enabling each strategy to handle its calculation logic independently, leading to cleaner and more manageable code.